devrand/bayesian_vote_transfer/README.md

 * all standart assumptions for bayesian linear regression
 * there are different levels of support for each candidates in second round from different group of voters in first round (each group - voters who voted for some candidate) (uniforms as priors)
 * turnout modelled for each such group as different parameters, too (student as priors)
-* final share of voters of candidate Z in first tour is a multiple of level of support for candidate X from second and turnout for this group of voters
+* final share of voters of candidate Z (from first tour) in result of candidate X in second is a multiple of level of support for candidate X and turnout for this group of voters.
+* finally,  sum of all total_x[i] * turnout[i] * votes_from_first_round[i] = number of votes for X in second round, where i - index of each different group of voters